Pedestrian level crossing removal Pedestrian level crossing removal

 Kingdon Street, Newmarket

-- Davis Crescent footpath widening from 1.3m to 2.5m.
+- Widening of the footpath on Davis Crescent from 1.3m to 2.5m

 - Provision of a raised table crossing on Davis Crescent and Short Street to calm vehicle traffic.